smals-jy/KMEHR-tests/documentation/docs/intro.md

 ## Project Background

-This project originally began as an initiative within the VIDIS project, a key part of RIZIV's (National Institute for Health and Disability Insurance) ongoing efforts to improve eHealth services in Belgium.
+This project originally began as an thinking within the VIDIS project, a key part of RIZIV's (National Institute for Health and Disability Insurance) ongoing efforts to improve eHealth services in Belgium.
 The VIDIS project, detailed [here](https://www.inami.fgov.be/fr/themes/esante/vidis-partager-les-donnees-sur-les-medicaments-de-facon-electronique), aims to facilitate the electronic sharing of medication data, ensuring more efficient and secure healthcare services.

 During the development of VIDIS, it became evident that there was a critical need for more up-to-date and configurable testing mechanisms.
 This was especially important for ensuring that our frontend applications could reliably handle the nuances of the KMEHR format, which is known for its complexity and potential to cause subtle issues if not rigorously tested.